Stephen Flynn: SNP Westminster leader

-Following the decision of Ian Blackford to stand down as the SNP Westminster Group Leader, Flynn announced his candidacy for the role, defeating Alison Thewliss 26–17 in a vote of Scottish National Party MPs.
-His appointment to His Majesty's Most Honourable Privy Council was announced on 28 March 2024 as part of the 2024 Special Honours, thereby granting him the title The Right Honourable for life.
+In December 2019, Ian Blackford announced he would stand down as the SNP Westminster Group Leader, after Flynn had made his plans to challenge his leadership at that month's AGM clear internally, Flynn announced his candidacy for the role.
+Flynn defeated Alison Thewliss 26–17 in a vote of Scottish National Party MPs.
+His appointment to the Privy Council was announced on 28 March 2024 as part of the 2024 Special Honours, granting him the style The Right Honourable for life.

 Flynn's leadership came at a time of a cost of living crisis and when the United Kingdom's Supreme Court set out that the Scottish Parliament does not have the devolved competence to hold an independence referendum without the consent of the British Government.
 First Minister Nicola Sturgeon had set out plans for the next election to the House of Commons to be a proxy referendum on independence, putting the Frontbench Team at the centre of a constitutional campaign within Scotland.

 In February 2024, Flynn was highly critical of the role of the speaker of the House of Commons Lindsay Hoyle during a parliamentary debate on a Gaza ceasefire motion.
 Flynn stated that "he and his party has been treated with utter contempt and would need "significant convincing" that the Speaker's position was "not now intolerable".
 The SNP motion was criticised by, amongst others, David Lammy, who stated that "The SNP motion appears one sided.
 For any ceasefire to work, it must, by necessity, be observed by both sides, or it is not a ceasefire...Israelis have the right to the assurance that the horror of 7 October cannot happen again."

 2024 general election

-In the 2024 general election, the SNP suffered huge losses losing the vast majority of their seats.
-The SNP became the second largest party in the UK Parliament representing Scottish seats, having won 9 seats, losing a total of 39 seats across Scotland.
-Across the United Kingdom, the results saw a Labour Party landslide victory, and similarly in Scotland, Scottish Labour became the largest party representing Scottish constituencies at Westminster.
+In the 2024 general election, the SNP lost 39 of its 48 seats.
+The SNP became the second largest party in the UK Parliament representing Scottish seats, having won 9 seats.
+Across the United Kingdom, the result was a Labour Party landslide victory, and similarly in Scotland, Scottish Labour became the largest party representing Scottish constituencies at Westminster, a position they last held before the 2015 election.
+Flynn was re-elected to Parliament as MP for Aberdeen South with a decreased vote share of 32.8% and a decreased majority of 3,758.

-As a result, Flynn unveiled a new much slimmed down frontbench including himself, Pete Wishart as his deputy and Kirsty Blackman as chief whip.
+As a result, Flynn unveiled a reduced frontbench including himself, Pete Wishart as his deputy and Kirsty Blackman as chief whip.